victor-dp/robosat_geoc/README.md

 ### Requests for funding:

-We've already identified several research papers able to improve again RoboSat.pink, your funding would make a difference to implement them on a coming release:
+We've already identified several new features and research papers able to improve again RoboSat.pink, your funding would make a difference to implement them on a coming release:

 - Increase (again) prediction accuracy :
   - on low resolution imagery